-Calluses are extra thick build up of skin on your feet, caused by rubbing and friction.
+Calluses are extra-thick buildup of skin on your feet, caused by friction or pressure.
 Corns are similar, caused by pressure under bony parts of the foot.

 To treat painful corns and calluses, first clean the skin.
-Then use a nail file or pumice stone to gently rub down the thickened skin, just like you would use sandpaper.
+Then use a nail file or pumice stone to gently rub down the thickened skin, just like using sandpaper.
 Go slow and don't overdo it.
 It's better to do this a little bit over several days rather than going too far at once and breaking skin.
 You may need to repeat this every 4-8 weeks.

-Newer, better fitting shoes or inserts may help if available.
-Mole skin or another barrier between your foot and the shoe can decrease rubbing and slow down corn and callus formation.
+Newer, better-fitting shoes or inserts may help if available.
+Moleskin or another barrier between your foot and the shoe can decrease rubbing and slow down corn and callus formation.
 This can be picked up at most dollar stores.

-See a medical provider for assistance if you have really thick or painful skin build up.
+See a medical provider for assistance if you have really thick or painful skin buildup.
 They can get the thickness to a manageable level for you by using special tools.
 And they can teach you how to keep up the care yourself.

-Do not use sharp items on your skin!!!
-Even with really thick corns and calluses it's easy to damage the skin damage and cause an infection.
+Do not use sharp items on your skin!
+Even with thick corns and calluses it's easy to damage the skin damage and cause an infection.